-The County requires competitive bids on all securities purchases, except for those transactions in LGIPs, government securities purchased at a favorable rate that requires quick action in order to secure the rate at the discretion of the county's investment officer or government securities purchased through an approved broker/dealer at the auction price.
-At least three broker/dealers must be contacted in all securities transactions.
+The County requires competitive bidding for all individual security purchases except those transactions with MMMFs, LGIPs, treasuries purchased through Treasury Direct Accounts, and government securities purchased at issue through an approved broker/dealer at auction price.
+At least three broker/dealers must be contacted in all other securities transactions.
 If a specific maturity date is required, either for cash flow purposes or for conformance to maturity guidelines, bids are requested for instruments which meet that maturity requirement or are as close to but do not exceed the maturity date.
 Bids are requested from broker/dealers for various options in regard to terms and instruments.
 The County accepts the bid, which provides the highest rate of return within the maturity, required and is submitted within the deadline specified on the bid sheet and within the parameters of this policy.
+All bids must be in writing.